MahmoudSaberbrisha/swatgym_privacy_policy/privacy_policy.md

-**Privacy Policy for SWA Gym Application**
+**Privacy Policy for SWAT Gym Application**

 **Last Updated: December 19, 2025**

-At SWA Gym, we value your privacy and are committed to protecting your personal information.
+At SWAT Gym, we value your privacy and are committed to protecting your personal information.
 This Privacy Policy explains how we collect, use, and safeguard your data when you use our application or visit our website at swatgym.metacodecx.com.

 ### 1. Information We Collect
 We may collect the following information: